-Today, “temporary Halloween” remains an accurate description of Spirit Halloween, the country’s largest Halloween specialty retailer.
+Today, “temporary Halloween” remains an accurate description of Spirit Halloween, the US’s largest Halloween specialty retailer.
 Nowadays, Spirit’s nationwide pop-ups, which occur between late August through early November, are considered a seasonal mainstay.
 The brand is an emblem of America’s love for the spooky holiday.

 Party stores saw approximately 29% of their annual sales in the period between Labor Day and Halloween in 2019.
 Meanwhile, Spirit Halloween saw 90% of their sales in that same period.

 The company’s creative and flexible approach to retail is a major factor in its success.
-And for those curious, Spirit Halloween’s executives have shared these behind-the-scenes: “Pretty much November 1, the minute our door is closed, we are — or actually, before our doors close — we are prepping for the next season,” said Spirit Halloween’s senior director of real estate, Frank Pacera, on the Kimco Realty Blog’s podcast.
+For those curious, Spirit Halloween’s executives have shared these behind-the-scenes: “Pretty much November 1, the minute our door is closed, we are — or actually, before our doors close — we are prepping for the next season,” said Spirit Halloween’s senior director of real estate, Frank Pacera, on the Kimco Realty Blog’s podcast.

-And though the company’s real estate team works all year long to find leases, its hiring process is limited to the narrow time frame of the pop-ups.
+Though the company’s real estate team works all year long to find leases, its hiring process is limited to the narrow time frame of the pop-ups.
 Only having retail employees from summer months to early November helps keep the company’s expenses low.

 Though Spirit Halloween caters to only one day in the whole year, the company keeps customers engaged year-round.
 Balancing useful and entertaining content, they share user-generated posts, host contests, provide safety tips for trick-or-treating, and even forge partnership promotions with brands such as Pizza Hut and Fortnite.
 Spirit’s robust social media marketing presence drives traffic to both their annual brick-and-mortar pop-ups and nonseasonal online store.